 - cardboard tube

 First, we started by measuring the front of the lunch bag to cut out our construction paper.
-Then, we glued the top and bottom pieces on (the top piece is the head of the elephant).
+Then, we glued the top and bottom pieces on (the top piece is the elephant’s head).
 Next, we cut out the ears and glued them to the back.
 After that, we cut a cardboard tube in half and covered it with construction paper.
 Finally, we put adorable googly eyes on him.

 Didn’t he turn out cute?!